Development and approval process for maintenance programmes for non-commercially operated aircraft in Germany

 Note: CAMOs not approved by the LBA shall not approve an AMP indirectly; only direct approval via the LBA is permitted.
-Please use this application form if a CAMO manages the continuing airworthiness.
+Please use the application form if a CAMO manages the continuing airworthiness.

 For complex motor-powered aircraft operated non-commercially, the operator must contract the tasks associated with continuing airworthiness to a CAMO.

 The instructions for continuing airworthiness provided by the type certificate holder are the approved AMP (§ 12 Abs.
 3 LuftGerPV).
-Deviations from the instructions can be self-declared for Annex II aeroplanes complying with ELA 1 requirements and are taken as approved [Template Declaration Annex II] (available in German only).
-For all other Annex II aeroplanes the deviations must be approved by the LBA (NfL 2-81-14) [Template Annex II] (available in German only).
+Deviations from the instructions can be self-declared for Annex I aeroplanes complying with ELA 1 requirements and are taken as approved.
+For all other Annex I aeroplanes the deviations must be approved by the LBA (NfL 2-81-14).

 Complex motor-powered aircraft